Skip to main content

 User and Entities Behavior Analytics (UEBA) extends the principles of traditional user behavior analytics to include all entities in an organization, such as devices, applications, and network connections.

-• Utilizes machine learning to detect anomalies and potential security incidents.
+• Uses machine learning to detect potential incidents.

-• Provides context to understand the relationships and interactions between users and entities.
+• Provides context on relationships between users and devices.

 Software Defined Networking